-Note that changing the voxel_size array in-place will not change the voxel size in the file - to prevent this being overlooked accidentally, the writeable flag is set to False on the voxel_size array.
+The voxel size is returned as a structured numpy record array with three fields (x, y and z).
+Note that changing the voxel_size array in-place will not change the voxel size in the file - to prevent this being overlooked accidentally, the writeable on the voxel_size array.